ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/document-extensions/attachments.markdown

 ![Add or Delete Attachments via Studio](images/attachments/add-or-delete-attachments-via-studio.png "Add or Delete Attachments via Studio")

 1. **"HasAttachments"**
-   @metadata flag in the .json document is a reference to the attachments that are stored separately.
+   The @metadata flag in the .json document is a reference to the attachments that are stored separately.
 2. **Attachments**
    Select this document extensions tab to search for, add, or delete attachments.
    The tab displays the number of attachments referenced by this document.